 - Fork the repository on GitHub

-Reporting bugs and creating issues §
+Reporting issues §

 Reporting bugs is one of the best ways to contribute.
-Feel free to open an issue describing your problem or any question.
+Feel free to open an issue describing your problem or question.

 Contribution flow §